 Enhancing the quality of life for our most vulnerable citizens.

-Every day there is a full calendar of things to do with activities like Spanish news and conversation groups, mental health support, bingo, yoga, Bible study, music appreciation or arts and crafts.
-There are SACA people available to help with household problems, getting financial or medical help or acting as an advocate in a situation that needs help with language and communication.
-There is even help finding a senior job to help make ends meet.
+Every day there is a full calendar of things to do with activities like Spanish news and conversation groups, mental health support, bingo, yoga, Bible study, music appreciation, and arts and crafts.
+Staff is always available to help with basic needs, resources and education, medical assistance, and serving as a translator or advocate.
+We can also help place seniors with paid or volunteer jobs to provide income and enhance their purpose in the community.

-The Luis Munoz Marin facility (named for the Puerto Rican poet, journalist and politician who became the first democratically elected governor of Puerto Rico) is an official Lancaster County Senior Center and is supported in part through the Lancaster County Office of Aging.
-In terms of number served, it is the largest center in Lancaster and it is the only center that cooks hot food on site instead of using pre-packaged meals prepared at a different location.
-Last year, the center served over 32,000 hot meals – both breakfast and lunch – for many seniors and other individuals in need who otherwise would not have eaten that day.
+The Luis Muñoz Marin facility, named for the Puerto Rican poet, journalist, and politician who became the first democratically elected governor of Puerto Rico, is an official Lancaster County Senior Center and is supported in part by the Lancaster County Office of Aging.
+It is the largest center in Lancaster and the only center that cooks hot food on-site instead of using pre-packaged meals prepared at a different location.
+Annually the center provides over 32,000 hot meals – both breakfast and lunch – for seniors and other individuals in the community who otherwise would not have eaten that day.

-The Luis Munoz Marin Senior Center supports our most vulnerable citizens with social, education, recreation and psychological services.
-It enhances their quality of life, protects against loneliness, isolation, depression or illness, and preserves independent living in an active multi-lingual and diverse community.
+The Luis Muñoz Marin Senior Center supports our most vulnerable citizens with social, education, recreation, and psychological services.
+It enhances the quality of life, protects against loneliness, isolation, depression, or illness, and preserves independent living in an active multi-lingual and diverse community.

 There is no cost to take advantage of these services.
 Everyone is welcome!
 This program is funded, in part, under an agreement with money allocated by the Pennsylvania Department of Aging and the Lancaster County Commissioners, through the Lancaster County Office of Aging.